Generation of Kochen-Specker contextual sets in higher dimensions by dimensional upscaling whose complexity does not scale with dimension and their applications: Hypergraphs generated by the upscaling method in higher dimensions

-The critical 52-9 shown in Fig.~\ref{fig:12d}(b) is one of 502 non-isomorphic critical 52-9s from the 52-81 master.
-It is a conctructive proof of the result that MMPHs in an even dimensional space $n\ge10$ require at most nine hyperedges \cite{waeg-aravind-pra-17}.
+is one of 502 non-isomorphic critical 52-9s from the 52-81 master.
+It represents a partial constructive proof (for MMPHs with $\{0,\pm1\}$ component coordinatization) of the result that MMPHs in an even dimensional space $n\ge10$ require at most nine hyperedges \cite{waeg-aravind-pra-17}.